redmacdev1988/SelectionSort/README.md

 Inner starts at the next element at value 8.

 8 < 6? no

 0 < 6? yes. swap

 [0] 8 6 7 6 4 3 1 5 10

 7 < 0? no

 6 < 0? no

 4 < 0? no

 3 < 0? no

 1 < 0? no

 5 < 0? no

-10 < 0? no.
+10 < 0? no

 outer 0 is finished.

 0 [8] 6 7 6 4 3 1 5 10

+outer 1.
-outer 2. minimum starts at index 1, which is value 8.
+minimum starts at index 1, which is value 8.

 Inner starts at next element, which is value 6.

 6 < 8? yes. swap

 0 [6] 8 7 6 4 3 1 5 10

 7 < 6? no

 6 < 6? no

 4 < 6? yes, swap.

 0 [4] 8 7 6 6 3 1 5 10